UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 Items separated (S volumes, audiovisual materials, and oversize papers) are included in item counts, but not in linear footage.

+Additionally, we record a quantitative measurement of processed digital content in an Extent statement.
+This measurement should be recorded separately from any Extent statement(s) for physical material.
+At minimum, record the extent of digital content in gigabytes (GB).
+Optionally, record the number of digital files.

+EXAMPLES:

+HYBRID ANALOG AND BORN-DIGITAL COLLECTION:

+Extent: 27.5 feet of linear shelf space (approximately 5,000 items); 27 GB (4,825 digital files)

+ENTIRELY DIGITAL COLLECTION:

+Extent: 27 GB (4,825 digital files)

 # Restrictions
 #### [DACS 4.](https://saa-ts-dacs.github.io/dacs/06_part_I/05_chapter_04/00_conditions_of_access_and_use_elements.html)